stamourv/beer/nursery/mexican-radio.md

 * ABV 3.94%
 * forgot to do diacetyl rest before bottling, oops
 * starting lagering at 62F anyway, then drop 4F per day until 35F
+* Trying it: flavor was good, carbonation was uneven, and body was watery.
+  Refreshing.